ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-gc-tuning/optional_tuning.md

 ### Is your GC NUMA aware?

 Non-Uniform Memory Architecture (NUMA) occurs when the memory performance varies depending on which core the application is running on and where the data is located in memory.
-This is a common occurrence if you are using a system with multiple sockets, where you need to ensure that the GC is aware of this to optimise memory access patterns.
+This is a common occurrence if you are using a system with multiple sockets, where you need to ensure that the GC is aware of this to optimize memory access patterns.
 You can use the `numactl` command line tool to check if your system is of Non-Uniform Memory Architecture.

 You can install `numactl` with your distribution's package manager.
 For example, on Ubuntu, you can run `sudo apt-get install numactl`.